tridactyl/tridactyl/src/static/newtab.md

 # Tridactyl REPLACE_ME_WITH_THE_VERSION_USING_SED

-Wondering, why you don't see your usual *new tab* page here?
-Have a look at the bottom of this page.
-If you are happy to get some early help, just follow the lines!
+Tridactyl has to override your new tab page due to WebExtension limitations.
+You can learn how to change it at the bottom of the page, otherwise please read on for some tips and tricks.

 - You can view the main help page by typing [`:help`][help].

 - You can contact the developers, other users and contributors for support or whatever on [Matrix][matrix-link], [Gitter][gitter-link], or [IRC][freenode-link].

-- Or you can simply get going directly by having a look at the ...

 ## Highlighted features:

 - `f`/`F` — enter the "hint mode" to select a link to follow. `F` to open it in a background tab.
-- `I` — ignore all the features.
-And `Shift` + `Escape` to return back to the highly productive normal mode.
+- `I` — enter ignore mode to send all key presses to the web page you are on. `Shift` + `Escape` gets you back to the highly productive normal mode.
 - `H`/`L` — go back/forward in the history.
 - `o`/`O` — open a URL in this tab (`O` to pre-load current URL).
 - `t`/`T` — open a URL in a new tab (`T` to pre-load current URL).